Bellwood Health Services

 Parking will be offered at the day rate of $11.95 CAD/Night + Tax or $9.12 US/Night + Tax.

 Please fly into Toronto Pearson International Airport.
 The Airport Code is YYZ for reference.

-CE Hours and Accrediting Institutions: This workshop is eligible for (8) CE Hours.
+CE Hours and Accrediting Institutions: This training is eligible for (30) CE Hours.

-This IITAP workshop has been approved by the Canadian Addiction Counsellors Certification Federation (CACCF) to award (8) CEU's upon completion.
+IITAP has been approved by the Canadian Addiction Counsellors Federation (CACCF) to award (30) CEU's upon completion of attending this training.

 IITAP is an Approved Continuing Education provider (ACEP) for the following agencies: